SERENYX LEAGUE

 Strictly prohibited:

-- Sharing lobby credentials
+- Sharing lobby name/password with unauthorized individuals

-- Allowing unapproved observers
+- Allowing unapproved spectators or observers

-- Joining under false pretenses
+- Joining a match lobby under false pretenses

-13.8 Authority
+13.8 Authority & Enforcement

 14. COMMUNICATION